Lithuania seeks U.S.-E.U. coordination on potential Beijing Olympic boycott, foreign minister says

 “Frankly, we haven’t had the discussion,” Foreign Minister Gabrielius Landsbergis said Tuesday when asked if he or other officials would travel to Beijing for the Games, which will take place in February.

 “To be honest, I don’t see diplomats and officials lined up, eager to go,” he said.
-“I don’t think Beijing is eager to accept us at this point as well.”
+“I don’t think Beijing is eager to accept us at this point, as well.”

 President Biden has said that his administration is considering a diplomatic boycott of the Games, and other nations such as Canada and Britain are also reportedly contemplating doing the same.